Jellyfish at Aquarium Pula

 Flame jellyfish

-Due to its large population, low toxicity, and rapid growth (30-50 kg), the flame jellyfish became the second jellyfish species in the world to be cultivated in the 1980s in China, while it has been traditionally consumed in Asia for over a thousand years.
-Jellyfish of the order Rhizostomeae are rich in collagen proteins and minerals, and low in fat and calories.
-Although over 95% of their total mass is water, after drying, over 40% of the remaining dry matter is collagen.
-Research has shown that collagen from flame jellyfish plays an important role in medicine by speeding up the wound-healing process.
+Due to its high abundance, low toxicity, fast growth, and large size (up to 50 kg), the flame jellyfish became the second jellyfish species in the world to be farmed in the 1980s in China, while in Asia it has been traditionally consumed for over a thousand years.
+Jellyfish from the order Rhizostomeae are rich in collagen proteins and minerals, with a low fat and calorie content.
+Although more than 95% of their total mass is water, when dried, over 40% of the remaining dry matter is collagen.
+Studies have shown that collagen obtained from the flame jellyfish plays a very important role in medicine, as it accelerates wound healing.

-Hydrozoans are not classified as true jellyfish (Scyphozoa), but are a separate class within the phylum Cnidaria.
-Their bell diameter ranges from 0.5 to 6 cm, depending on the species.
-Interestingly, in the life cycle of hydrozoans, unlike true jellyfish (scyphozoans), hydrozoans do not have an ephyra stage but develop directly into adult-like forms.
+Hydromedusae (Hydrozoa) are not classified as scyphozoans (Scyphozoa) but belong to a separate class within the phylum Cnidaria.
+Depending on the species, their bell diameter ranges from 0.5 to 6 cm.
+Interestingly, unlike scyphozoans, hydromedusae do not have an ephyra stage; instead, they develop directly from the polyp into small medusae resembling adults.

 Buy tickets for Aquarium Pula, easily and quickly